nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### 6.4.2 Clearing all entries: `clear`

-Clears all patient and tasks entry from NovaCare.
+Clears all patient and tasks entry in NovaCare.

 :pencil: Format: `clear`

 <box type="warning" seamless>

 **Warning:**
-Using this command will **CLEAR ALL PATIENT AND TASK RECORDS** in the NovaCare.
+Using this command will **CLEAR ALL PATIENT AND TASK RECORDS** in NovaCare.
 **This action is irreversible!**
 </box>